 CVCD began phasing out Malathion which has historically been applied by a truck mounted ULV sprayer.
 Malathion (or other pesticide with similar mode of action) will only be used to control the potential of resistance within the mosquitoes of the District and will not be used as a sole adulticide.
 In 2014, TRMVC introduced the use of Aqualuer® 20-20, a permethrin based adulticide which is diluted with water and is formulated with a botanical, cold-pressed orange oils rather than petroleum products.
+Due to PBO supply issues, Aqualuer became unavailable mid-summer.
+It is un-known if it will be available for 2022, but the contractor is investigating alternatives.
 The ULV sprayer was calibrated to ensure proper pesticide amounts were applied along with droplet sizes, monthly.

-During the 2020 mosquito season, TRMVC treated approximately 12,801.95 acres for the control of larval and adult mosquitoes.
-No malathion was used in 2020.
+During the 2021 mosquito season, TRMVC treated approximately 1,549.13 acres for the control of larval and adult mosquitoes.
+No malathion was used in 2021.
 This was a significant increase in applications, directly related to the increase in customer service requests.

-TRMVC used an eco-exempt adulticide approximately 887.57 acres treated with an EPA exempt EccentriaTM IC3 fogging/barrier treatment using an ATV mounted ULV sprayer.
+TRMVC used an eco-exempt adulticide 0.00 acres treated with an EPA exempt EccentriaTM IC3 fogging/barrier treatment using an ATV mounted ULV sprayer.
 EssentriaTM IC is a pesticide that targets the octopamine receptors of the adult mosquito.
 By targeting octopamine receptors, the essential oils that make up Essentria IC3TM provide insect control with a much wider margin of safety than other products.
 Because vertebrates like birds, fish, dogs and people don't have octopamine receptors; they are not affected by this unique mode of action.
 This product was used as both a barrier and fogging treatment when mosquito populations were unacceptable near natural bodies of water.
-It is possible that EscentriaTM may not be available in the future, therefore, TRMVC is actively working with a company who is developing a replacement product.
+It is possible that EscentriaTM was not available, therefore, TRMVC is actively working with a company who is developing a replacement product.